efekahraman/efekahraman.github.io/_posts/2018-04-02-docker-awareness-in-java.md

 [TRUNCATED]
 </div>

-It's important to mention that `10319` is the PID used on the host machine.
-For example, below output shows the actual PID inside of the container, which is different as expected.
+It's important to mention that `10319` is the PID visible on the host machine.
+For example, below output shows the actual PID inside of the container, which is different as expected (`5`).

 <div class="console">$ docker ps
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS               NAMES